asntech/bios259-w24/04-containers/exercise2/README.md

 8. Verify on Docker Hub: Visit your Docker Hub profile online and confirm that your Docker image has been pushed successfully.

-9. You may want to commit and push it GitHub to brush up your Git skills from day 2 :-)
+9. You may want to commit and push it to GitHub to brush up your Git skills from day 2 :-)

-10. **Bonus task**: Create a `Singularity` image using the Docker image you just pushed to Docker Hun and try to run it as a Singularity container.
+10. **Bonus task**: Create a `Singularity` image using the Docker image you just pushed to Docker Hub and try to run it as a Singularity container on an HPC.

 ## Conclusion

 Congratulations!
-You have successfully modified a Dockerfile, built a Docker image with your changes, and pushed it to Docker Hub.
-This exercise demonstrates a basic workflow for Docker image modification and distribution.
+You have successfully built a Docker image by extending an existing one in the Docker Hub and installing the tools you need to run the application inside the container.
+This exercise demonstrates an advanced workflow for Docker image creation and distribution.